dustinpfister/blog_posts/_posts/js-javascript-date.md

 ### 3.2 - Two or more arguments

-When setting from two or more arguments the first argument is the full year followed by the zero relative month of the year and then so on all the way to milliseconds.
+When creating a date object from two or more arguments the first argument is the full year followed by the zero relative month of the year and then so on all the way to milliseconds.

 ```js
 let d = new Date(2009,1,13,18,31,30);